Need an easier read? Change your font

 Insertion: Attaches to the lower borders of ribs 9–12.

-Innervation: Supplied by the intercostal nerves (T9–T12) and the subcostal nerve.
+Innervation: Supplied by the intercostal nerves (T9–T12).

 Ready to test what you've learned?